mlswg/mls-architecture/draft-ietf-mls-architecture.md

-When a client wishes to establish a group or add clients to a group, it first contacts the DS to request KeyPackages for each other client, authenticates the KeyPackages using the signature keys, includes the KeyPackages in Add Proposals, and encrypts the information needed to join the group (the _GroupInfo_ object) with an ephemeral key; it then separately encrypts the ephemeral key with the public encryption key (`init_key`) from each KeyPackage.
+When a client wishes to establish a group or add clients to a group, it first contacts the DS to request KeyPackages for each other client, authenticates the KeyPackages using the signature keys, includes the KeyPackages in Add proposals, and encrypts the information needed to join the group (the _GroupInfo_ object) with an ephemeral key; it then separately encrypts the ephemeral key with the public encryption key (`init_key`) from each KeyPackage.
 When a client requests a KeyPackage in order to add a user to a group, the